 What can you do to avoid making mistakes with homophones?
 As is the case with many pairs of words which look similar and are also close in meaning (affect and effect for example), sometimes we need to create a mnemonic device to help us tell the two (or three) apart.

 Make sure you know how to use both words in the correct way and try learning a few sample sentences to give you examples you can reference when in doubt.

 Next, it’s time to practice spelling.
-You can try flashcards, dictation exercises, or even a typing program like Touch-type Read and Spell – there’s a free homophones practice level in the Phonics Subjects - until the words become automatized.
+You can try flashcards, dictation exercises, or even a typing program like Touch-type Read and Spell – there’s a homophones practice level in the Phonics Subjects - until the words become automatized.

 Automatization in spelling means you spell it without having to think about it.
 In touch-typing, your hands automatically follow the correct finger movement patterns to type the word.

 Lastly, if you know these words are a problem, go out of your way to check every instance of them in your own writing – just to be sure you haven’t made any mistakes.

 2. To double or not to double the letter.

 One way in which we can change word stems in English is to add a prefix or suffix.
 These are the bits that come at the start or end of the word.

 It may be a prefix that changes a word to the opposite meaning, such as in legal/illegal.
 It could also be a suffix the changes the tense of a verb from hop to hopped or swim to swimming.